laterpay/laterpay-wordpress-plugin/laterpay/README.txt

   If you want to start earning money, you have to first register a LaterPay merchant account and request your Live API credentials.

+The plugin will notify you about available updates that you can install with a single click.

 == Modification, bug reports, and feature requests ==